inkVerb/Vubuntu-info/verbs/Windows-_ubuntuTimeProblem.md

 https://help.ubuntu.com/community/UbuntuTime#Multiple_Boot_Systems_Time_Conflicts

-It is best to fix the problem in Windows:
+It is best to fix the problem in Windows.

+# Fix the problem in Windows:

 1. Create "WindowsTimeFixUTC.reg" with this in it:
 (or here: https://github.com/inkVerb/Vubuntu/blob/master/verbs/fixWindowsTime/WindowsTimeFixUTC.reg)